-In addition to the European EU ETS, preparations are being made for the aviation industry to join the worldwide CORSIA system.
-This system is designed to allow for the offsetting of the growth in international flight emissions compared to the average for the baseline years 2019-2020.
-The European Commission has transposed the CORSIA system complies with European regulations.
-For now, it remains unclear how CORSIA will relate to the EU ETS is not yet clear.
+In addition to the EU ETS, which covers flights within Europe, preparations are underway to enable the aviation industry to participate in the worldwide system, CORSIA.
+This system is aimed at offsetting the growth in emissions from international flights as compared to average emissions produced in the baseline years 2019 and 2020.
+The European Commission has transposed the CORSIA system in European regulations.
+How CORSIA will relate to the EU ETS is not yet clear.
 That will depend on the political decision-making.

 Due to the COVID-19 pandemic, ICAO has decided to use only the year 2019 as the baseline period in the initial phase of CORSIA, lasting from 2021 to 2023.
 Which years will be included in the baseline period in subsequent phases will be considered as soon as it is clear what impact the COVID-19 pandemic has had on the aviation industry and CORSIA.